Last updated: 8th November 2022

 Best Youtube Video: The Netherlands Beyond Amsterdam

-Most visitors of The Netherlands come to The Netherlands, first and foremost, to visit Amsterdam.
+Most visitors to The Netherlands come to The Netherlands first and foremost to visit Amsterdam.

-Many visitors then decide to make a day trip to see more of the Netherlands.
-To get a good impression of what The Netherlands offers beyond Amsterdam, I suggest watching the Youtube video below.
+Many visitors then make a day trip to see more of the Netherlands.
+I suggest watching the Youtube video below to get a good impression of what The Netherlands offers beyond Amsterdam.